 3Ls planning to study abroad during their final semester of law school are advised to verify that their proposed program will ensure return home in time for graduation and bar certification, which is generally on or around June 1.

-Cardozo Semester Abroad Program Information
+Cardozo Exchange Program Information Sheets

 -